 Social distance is the recurring theme from the last year.
 There's the ubiquitous six feet or two meters that we've all come to know.
 But there's also the emotional sense of isolation and social distance that we are all feeling as a society.

 None of this year's trends exemplify this as well as the silhouette image.
 Silhouettes portray isolation and separation in a very impactful and powerful way.
 Images that capture that distance that we are all feeling connect with everyone right now.
+Here is the guide to take captivating silhouette pictures.

 In 2020, faces changed.
 We no longer get to see other people like we once did.
 But portraits are still portraits.
 When capturing people for use in stock photography or street photography, now everyone is wearing a mask.
 Nothing looks more out of place than a group of maskless people standing right next to one another.